Using npm

 </Form>

-Validations are implemented the with resolver property.
+Validations are implemented with the resolver property.
 A custom resolver is responsible for handling the validation and returning an errors object with key-value pairs where key is the form field name and value is an array of error object data.
 For productivity, we recommend using a schema validation library instead of building your own custom validation logic.
-The forms library provide built-in resolvers for popular options including Zod, Yup, Joi, Valibot, and Superstruct that can be be imported from @primevue/forms/resolvers/* path.
+The forms library provide built-in resolvers for popular options including Zod, Yup, Joi, Valibot, and Superstruct that can be imported from @primevue/forms/resolvers path.

 Schema